linode/docs/docs/platform/manager/accounts-and-passwords-new-manager/index.md

 ---
 ![Accounts and Passwords](Accounts_and_Passwords_smg.jpg)

 Maintaining your user Linode Manager accounts, passwords, and contact information is just as important as administering your Linode.
-This guide shows you how to control access to the Linode Manager, update your contact information, and modify account passwords.
-Note that the information in this guide applies to the Linode Manager only, except for the section on resetting the root password.
+This guide shows you how to control access to the Cloud Manager, update your contact information, and modify account passwords.
+Note that the information in this guide applies to the Cloud Manager only, except for the section on resetting the root password.

 ## Users and Permissions